Composite Fillings

 Benefits of Composite Fillings

-● More durable than previous and older filling material.
+• Long-Lasting Composite Material Type: More durable than previous and older types of dental filling material.

-● Composite dental fillings can fix minor flaws and larger amounts of damage.
+• Simpler Tooth Restoration: Composite dental fillings can fix minor flaws and larger amounts of damage

 The Case for Composites